Stability conditions on Kuznetsov components: Introduction

 \subsection{Acknowledgements}

 We are very grateful to Xiaolei Zhao for agreeing to make the results of the appendix part of this paper.
 We are also indebted to Marcello Bernardara for very valuable help in a long discussion on derived categories of quadric fibrations and modules over the Clifford algebra, and to Howard Nuer and Alex Perry for many suggestions and conversations.
-Moreover, the paper benefited from many useful discussions with Asher Auel, Agnieszka Bodzenta, Fran\c{c}ois Charles, Igor Dolgachev, Fr\'{e}d\'{e}ric Han, Daniel Huybrechts, Alexander Kuznetsov, Chunyi Li, Richard Thomas, and Yukinobu Toda.
+Moreover, the paper benefited from many useful discussions with Asher Auel, Agnieszka Bodzenta, Fran\c{c}ois Charles, Igor Dolgachev, Fr\'{e}d\'{e}ric Han, Daniel Huybrechts, Alexander Kuznetsov, Chunyi Li, Richard Thomas, Yukinobu Toda, and Song Yang.
+We are grateful to Franco Rota and Marin Petkovic for pointing out an error in Lemma~\ref{lem:4term} in the first two arXiv versions of this paper, along with the appropriate correction.
+We would also like to thank the referee for the careful reading of the manuscript and detailed and thoughtful comments.

-The authors would like to acknowledge the following institutions, where parts of this paper have been written: Institut Henri Poincar\'e, Northeastern University, Universit\'e Paris Diderot, and Universit\'e Paul Sabatier.
+The authors would like to acknowledge the following institutions, where parts of this paper have been written: Institut des Hautes \'Etudes Scientifiques, Institut Henri Poincar\'e, Mathematical Sciences Research Institute, Northeastern University, Universit\`a degli studi di Milano, Universit\'e Paris Diderot, Universit\'e Paul Sabatier, and University of Edinburgh.